solspace/craft-freeform/packages/frontend/core/README.md

 Counts follow native HTML `maxlength` semantics (UTF-16 units, with normalized line endings), so some emoji count as more than one unit.
 Server-side maximum-length validation uses the same convention.
 Classic Twig counters initialize with Freeform's JavaScript and update on input, change, reset, and AJAX replacement.
 Dispatch an `input` or `change` event after setting a value in custom scripts.

+## Textarea auto grow

+Enable **Auto Grow** on a Textarea field so its height expands and shrinks with the contents.
+An optional maximum height switches the field to scrolling once reached.
+It is off by default.

+The manifest exposes `frontend.config.autoGrow`, optional `autoGrowMaxHeight`, and `rows`.
+React and Vue include the behavior automatically and can combine it with character counts on the same field.
+Classic Twig forms use Freeform's bundled JavaScript.
+No additional stylesheet import is needed.
+Custom renderers can use `mountTextareaAutoGrow()` from core; call `update()` after controlled value changes and `destroy()` on unmount.

 ## Email typo suggestions

 Enable **Suggest email corrections** on an Email field to offer corrections for common domain typos after the visitor leaves the field.
 It is off by default.
 For example, `Jane+sales@gmial.com` prompts “Did you mean Jane+sales@gmail.com?” with a **Use suggestion** button.
 The address changes only when that button is activated.
 Suggestions never block submission or replace server-side validation.